-On April 11, 2019, the EU Council and UK agreed to a six-month extension with a new exit date of October 31, 2019.
+On April 11, 2019 the EU council and the UK agreed to a six-month extension and again lengthened it until 31 January 2020.

 Covance and its parent company, LabCorp, have been actively planning for a “no-deal” Brexit scenario for 3 years.

 We have been monitoring Brexit developments since June 2016.
 A formal Brexit task force was convened by the company in mid-2017.
 Since that time, we have been working with industry associations, directly advocating to UK and EU governments to minimize potential impact on our industry, utilizing a strong partnership approach.

 Key components of Covance's Brexit preparation includes . . .